On the Areas of Genus Zero Free Boundary Minimal Surfaces Embedded in the Unit $3$-ball: Introduction

 When $M$ is the euclidean unit ball $\B^n$, the class of free boundary minimal surfaces has particularly rich geometric properties.
 Fraser-Schoen \cite{FS1} proved the sharp lower area bound $|\Sigma | \geq \pi$ for free boundary minimal $\Sigma \subset \B^n$---equality holds only if $\Sigma$ is an equatorial disk (see also \cite{Brendle:area})---while Fraser-Li proved the following upper area bounds:

 \begin{prop}[Fraser-Li {\cite[Prop.
 3.4]{FraserLi}}] If $\Sigma \subset \B^3$ is an embedded free boundary minimal surface with genus $\gamma$ and $k$ boundary components, then

 \end{prop}

 The bounds in \eqref{FLupper} are not optimal, and one purpose of this paper is to prove a sharp upper bound when the genus $\gamma$ is zero.

-In surprising recent developments, several authors \cite{GL, KapZou, KarpukhinStern} have constructed sequences of genus zero free boundary minimal surfaces embedded in $\B^3$ which converge to $\partial \B^3 = \Sph^2$ in the sense of varifolds.
-In particular, the limit of the areas of these surfaces is $4\pi$.
+In surprising recent developments, several authors \cite{GL, KapZou, KarpukhinStern} have constructed sequences of genus zero free boundary minimal surfaces embedded in $\B^3$ which converge to the positively curved boundary $\partial \B^3 = \Sph^2$ in the sense of varifolds.
+In particular, the areas of these surfaces limits to $4\pi$.

 As a corollary of the following stronger result, it follows that $4\pi$ is in fact the optimal upper bound:

 \begin{theorem} Let $\Sigma \subset \B^3$ be an embedded free boundary minimal surface with genus zero and at least two boundary components.
 Then